 Find a wide array of local crafts and artisan goods like goat-milk soap, artwork and honey at the SFC Farmers’ Market.
 Enjoy the free samples and buy some ready-to-eat foods for a picnic lunch in Republic Square Park.
 Local musicians provide plenty of tunes while you shop and dine on your goodies.
 Kids can enjoy the Imagination Playground at the park.

 Grab some popcorn and cold drinks from the bar and settle in for one of the funniest vaudeville-style shows you’ve ever seen.
 Esther’s Follies is an Austin tradition that’s been playing to packed audiences for over 40 years.
 Enjoy Vegas-style magic acts, political satire and comedy skits with the eclectic Sixth Street as the backdrop to the stage action.

 Esther’s Follies is close to a wide variety of restaurants in downtown Austin from upscale to casual establishments, so you can enjoy a meal before or after the hilarious show.
+While in the eclectic Texan city, be sure to sample some of the best BBQ in the South.
 The humor in Esther’s Follies’ sketches is suitable for older teens in your group.
-The shows are not raunchy, but the jokes may go over the heads of kids younger than 16 or 17.
+You may however wish to leave the younger ones at the hotel for this one.
+The shows are not raunchy, but the jokes may go over the heads of kids younger than 16 or 17

 Bob Bullock Museum of Texas History

 Bob Bullock was Texas’ 38th Lieutenant Governor and a devoted fan of Texas.
 His love of the state’s history led to the creation of the Bob Bullock Museum, located between the State Capitol and the campus of the University of Texas.
 Exhibits feature 500 artifacts from 13,000 years ago to the present age.
 The displays showcase the struggles, victories and cultures of Texas past and present.